-• This time, Silicon Valley Bank and Signature Bank failed.
+- This time, Silicon Valley Bank and Signature Bank failed.
 And JP Morgan acquired a failing First Republic.

-• The Macro data points continue to deteriorate, but the Fed is tightening

-• The market performance has been narrow and driven almost entirely by multiple expansion after the liquidity injection and Al hype

-- And now almost EVERYONE thinks we are going to avoid a recession.
-For context: - VIX is at 5-year lows, suppressed by O day to expiry options - Equity sentiment has shifted from negative to now meme stock and top of 2000 Internet bubble highs - And yet, the underlying issues from this cycle remain unresolved
+Since then, a few other regional banks have also failed. - The Macro data points continue to deteriorate, but the Fed remains tight - The market performance has been narrow and driven almost entirely by multiple expansion after the liquidity injection and Al hype - And now almost everyone thinks we are going to avoid a recession.
+For context: - Soft landing being priced in, with ~100bps rate cuts expected by end of 2024 - o Equity sentiment has been tumultuous from negative to meme stock positive - And yet, the underlying issues (notably commercial real estate, as well as interest-rate sensitive areas like private equity) from this cycle remain unresolved